MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 **Active/inactive deployment example:**

 In this example deployment, the [active/passive](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones#activepassive-deployment) status refers to the application service state within the zones.
 In the application layer, all four active application servers of the SAP system are in zone 1.
-Another set of four passive application servers are built in zone 2 yet shut down, only to be activated when needed.
+Another set of four passive application servers are built in zone 2 yet shutdown, only to be activated when needed.

 The two-node clusters for Central Services and the database services are stretched across two zones.
 In the event zone 1 fails, the Central Services and database services will run in zone 2.
 The passive application servers in zone 2 get activated.
 With all components of this SAP system now collocated in the same zone, network latency is minimized.